davidgohel/officer/README.md

 ### Getting help

-This project is developed and maintained on my own time.
-In order to help me to maintain the package, do not send me private emails if you only have questions about how to use the package.
-Instead, [visit Stack Overflow’s `officer` tag](http://stackoverflow.com/questions/tagged/officer) and post your question there.
+If you have questions about how to use the package, [visit Stack Overflow’s `officer` tag](http://stackoverflow.com/questions/tagged/officer) and post your question there.
 I usually read them and answer when possible.